WillEStokes/Needle_controller-mbed/README.md

 This class contains several private methods and a message array variable `comMessages`, which holds pointers to these private methods, each assigned a unique function ID.

-When connected to a host device, the run loop continuously checks for incoming `MessageHeader` messages containing the ID of the method to call.
+When connected to a host device, the run loop continuously checks for incoming `MessageHeader` messages, containing the ID of the method to call.
 Upon receiving a message, the loop identifies and invokes the corresponding method based on the function ID.

 ```cpp
 typedef struct {`<br />